What can you afford?

 • Purchasing additional property

-Why is stamp duty changing?
+Why has stamp duty changed?

 In September 2022, the then Conservative Government announced a temporary change to stamp duty, lowering the upfront costs of moving home.
 The aim of this was to support the housing market, the jobs and businesses that rely on it, and those who were hoping to get on the housing ladder.

-How is stamp duty changing?
+How has stamp duty changed?

-• The nil rate threshold which is currently £250,000 will return to the previous level of £125,000.
+• The nil rate threshold, which was £250,000, returned to the previous level of £125,000.

-• The nil rate threshold for first-time buyers which is currently £425,000 will return to the previous level of £300,000.
+• The nil rate threshold for first-time buyers, which was £425,000, will returned to £300,000.

-• The maximum purchase price for which First-Time Buyers Relief (a reduced stamp duty rate) can be claimed is currently £625,000 and will return to the previous level of £500,000.
+• The maximum purchase price for which First-Time Buyers Relief (a reduced stamp duty rate) can be claimed returned to £500,000, where it was previously £625,000.

 Proportion of property valueRate for main residence